COTT Calculator

 expr → subs p,q,x → traction_simplify → project → evaluate

 By the time the expression reaches numeric evaluation, the traction simplifier has already collapsed the nested powers.
 The branch cut never forms.
-And with the hybrid evaluator, even the numeric layer preserves traction semantics — division by zero produces ω, not NaN.
+And the TractionValue evaluator preserves traction semantics at the numeric layer — division by zero produces ω, not NaN.

 ---